Total Live Articles: 442

 • Acne with scarring

-• Acne associated with psychological distress / mental health disorder
+• Acne associated with psychological distress or mental health disorders (e.g. suicidal ideation, self-harm, severe depression or anxiety, body dysmorphic disorder)

 • Acne with persistent pigmentary changes